CNBheitorgustavo9/LOPO/README.md

-A Python project for solving local optimization problems using gradient-based and heuristic algorithms.
+A Python project for solving local optimization problems using gradient-based and heuristic algorithms!